-After seeing their piece I want you to admire me/but you shouldn’t, I grabbed an interview with Dirty Rascals Theatre’s Artistic Director Pavlos Christodoulou and performer and maker Tom MacQueen about what makes their emerging company what it is.
+After seeing I want you to admire me/but you shouldn’t, Ciaran Hammond talks to Dirty Rascals Theatre’s artistic director Pavlos Christodoulou and performer and maker Tom MacQueen about what makes this emerging company what it is.

 When did Dirty Rascals start and who was there at the beginning?